-Lobelia sessifolia is a glabrous perennial inhabiting wetlands
+Lobelia sessifolia is a glabrous perennial herb inhabiting

-wetlands in fields and mountains; the stems, cylindrical and hollow, grow to
+wetlands in fields and mountains; cylindrical and hollow stems grow

 to 0.5-1m in height and emerge with no branches.
 Leaves, which are

 sessile, lanceolate, and alternately arranged, measure 4-7cm long,

 with sharp tips and finely serrated margins.
 Flowers, dark purple,

 approximately 3 cm in length, bloom in racemes borne on the stem